-1467 1468 1469 1470 5.
-Shall receive reimbursement for actual and necessary personal mileage traveled on Association business, except that such reimbursement shall not exceed \$312 in any one fiscal year.
-1471 Section 6.
-Duties of the President 1472 dition to the constitutional duties, the President: 1473 1474 1.
-Shall coordinate the Professional Staff of the Association as the chief 1475 officer of the UniServ Coordinating Council.
-1476 1477 2.
-Shall be responsible for coordinating the activities of the Association.
-1478 0 Obell to settle and the security and the security of the Association of the settle set 1479 3.
-Shall, together with another member of the Association, attend, or be 1480 1481 represented at, all regular meetings of the Columbus Board of Education.
-1482 1 Shall attend, or be represented by a member of the Association, the 1483 ٦. annual convention of the Ohio Education Association and the National 1484 Education Association.
-Necessary travelling and other expenses incurred 1485 in connection with such meetings shall be paid by the Association.
-1486 m commodaen man each meetinge chair so paid sy and heccolation.
-1487 5.
-Shall represent the Association before the public either personally or 1488 through delegates.
-1489 1490 6.
-Shall assist in carrying out services to the Association members.
-1491 1492 7.
-Shall visit local schools as often as possible to maintain contact with the 1493 membership.
-1494 1495 1496 1497 Section 7.
-In add Duties of the Vice President dition to the constitutional duties, the Vice President: 1498 1499 1500 1.
-Shall, in the absence of the President, assume all of the responsibilities designated to the President in Section 6 of these Bylaws.
-1501 1502 1503 2.
-Shall assist the President by coordinating activities of the committees of the Association.
-1504 1505 3.
-Shall assist in carrying out services to the Association members.
-1506 1507 1508 1509 1510 4.
+Section 6 Duties of the President

+In addition to the constitutional duties, the President:

+- 1. Shall coordinate the Professional Staff of the Association as the chief officer of the UniServ Coordinating Council. - 2.
+Shall be responsible for coordinating the activities of the Association. - 3.
+Shall, together with another member of the Association, attend, or be represented at, all regular meetings of the Columbus Board of Education. - 4.
+Shall attend, or be represented by a member of the Association, the annual convention of the Ohio Education Association and the National Education Association.
+Necessary travelling and other expenses incurred in connection with such meetings shall be paid by the Association. - 5.
+Shall represent the Association before the public either personally or through delegates. - 6.
+Shall assist in carrying out services to the Association members. - 7.
+Shall visit local schools as often as possible to maintain contact with the membership.

+Section 7 Duties of the Vice President

+In addition to the constitutional duties, the Vice President:

+- 1. Shall, in the absence of the President, assume all of the responsibilities designated to the President in Section 6 of these Bylaws. - 2.
+Shall assist the President by coordinating activities of the committees of the Association. - 3.
+Shall assist in carrying out services to the Association members. - 4.
 Shall visit local schools to maintain contact with the Membership.

-1511 1512 Section 8.
-Duties of the Treasurer dition to the constitutional duties, the Treasurer: 1513 iii aac mion to the constitutional daties, the freasurer.
-1514 1.
-Shall receive and deposit to the account of the local association all monies 1515 belonging to the Association.
-1516 1517 2 Chall maintain accurate records of all financial transactions and report in 1517 ۷.
-Shall maintain accurate records of all financial transactions and report in detail said transactions to the Board of Governors.
-1519 3.
-Shall be a member of the Budget Committee and present all necessary 1520 records to the proper persons for the annual audit.
-1521 1522 4.
-Shall co-sign with the President all authorized checks and be responsible 1523 for investing Association funds in certificates of deposit and/or savings 1524 accounts.
-1525 1526 5.
-Shall maintain a proper file of Association records, Constitution, Bylaws 1527 and standing rules; and keep accurate minutes of all constituted meetings 1528 of the Association for a permanent record of business activities.
-1529 1530 6.
-Shall maintain an accurate list of the membership in local, state and 1531 national affiliates.
-1532 1533 7.
-Shall be bonded for an amount to be decided annually by the Board of 1534 Governors, the premium being paid by the Association.
-1535 Section 9.
-Duties of the Executive Director 1536 1537 lition to the constitutional duties, the Executive Director: 1538 iii dae and to the conditational daties, the Exceptive Birector.
-1539 1.
-Shall be appointed for a term of one year.
-1540 1541 2.
-Shall carry out assignments delegated by the President and/or Board of 1542 1543 Governors of the Association.
-1544 Standing Committees 1545 1546 The ic ollowing shall be the Standing Committees of the Association: 1547 Archival Records 1548 Awards 1549 Budget 1550 Constitution 1551 Economic Services 1552 Instruction/Professional Development
+Section 8 Duties of the Treasurer

+In addition to the constitutional duties, the Treasurer:

+- Shall receive and deposit to the account of the local association all monies belonging to the Association. - 2.
+Shall maintain accurate records of all financial transactions and report in detail said transactions to the Board of Governors. - 3.
+Shall be a member of the Budget Committee and present all necessary records to the proper persons for the annual audit. - 4.
+Shall co-sign with the President all authorized checks and be responsible for investing Association funds in certificates of deposit and/or savings accounts. - 5.
+Shall maintain a proper file of Association records, Constitution, Bylaws and standing rules; and keep accurate minutes of all constituted meetings of the Association for a permanent record of business activities. - 6.
+Shall maintain an accurate list of the membership in local, state and national affiliates. - 7.
+Shall be bonded for an amount to be decided annually by the Board of Governors, the premium being paid by the Association.

+Section 9 Duties of the Executive Director

+In addition to the constitutional duties, the Executive Director:

+- 1. Shall be appointed for a term of one year. - 2.
+Shall carry out assignments delegated by the President and/or Board of Governors of the Association.